webpack/webpack.js.org/content/guides/hmr-react.md

-There are many ways to setup your webpack config file -- via API, multiple or single config files, etc.  We will use a basic configuration, so your `webpack.config.js` file should resemble
+There are many ways to setup your webpack config file -- via API, multiple or single config files, etc.  We will use a basic configuration, so create a `webpack.config.js` file at the root of your project directory and enter this code:
-this:

 ```js